Psalm 29 – The Voice of the Lord in the Storm

-This wonderful song is simply titled, A Psalm of David.
-In poetic beauty it describes the strength of a storm and sees the voice and power God expressed.
-In so doing it repeats the name of the LORD many times and uses the phrase “the voice of the LORD” seven times.
+This wonderful song is simply titled A Psalm of David.
+In poetic beauty it describes the strength of a storm and understands it as the voice and power God.
+In so doing it repeats the name of the Lord eighteen times and uses the phrase “the voice of the Lord” seven times.
 “This psalm has no other elements.
 It is pure praise.
 It does not call upon us to do anything because the psalm itself is doing the only thing it is concerned about.
 It is praising God.”
-(Boice)
+(James Montgomery Boice)

 1. (1) A word to the mighty ones.